evangambit/JsonOfCounties/README.md

 $ python create_json.py
 ```

 *ONLY THE LAST COMMAND* is typically required.
-The output of the other command is included in the repo, so you shouldn't have to regenerate them.
+The output of the other command is included in the repo (`generated/police_shootings`), so you shouldn't have to regenerate them.

 ## APA Citations